netuno-org/doc/docs/library/resources/imap.md

 ( _IMAP_ )

-The new instance of the SMTP resource based on the defined configuration.
+The new instance of the IMAP resource based on the defined configuration.

 ---